 Cruise ship companies require a lot of help to get passengers from Point A to Point B. There are a number of cruise ship employee spots, many of which require little to no experience to get into.
 Because of this, there is a large salary gap, with most positions paying in the $20,000s, and only a select few positions being around $100,000.

 If you love being on the water and helping people have a great time, the life of a cruise ship employee can be a sun-filled way to make a living.
 Those with prior serving experience can likely find a spot working in the bar or restaurant aboard the ship, while others can help with housekeeping and other positions.

 Finding fun jobs that pay well might feel like a long shot, but there’s a big chance you have some of the skills required to land at least one of the jobs on this list.
 If not, you can always take online courses and see if you’re interested in any of the skills required for the above positions.
 And you can always make a fun living by working from home, which can be very profitable, too.

 There are limitless opportunities out there.
 Do some digging, think about what excites you and where your skills lie, and don’t give up until you find a job that’s fun and pays well.
-In the meantime, you can always pick up a fun part-time job on the weekend to keep things interesting.
+In the meantime, you can always pick up a fun weekend job to keep things interesting.